epics-docs/epics-docs/guides/Alarm_Specification.md

 There are a number of issues with this field and menu.

--  The maximum enumerated strings passed through channel access is 16, so nothing past SOFT is seen if the value is not requested by Channel Access as a string.
+-  The maximum enumerated strings passed through channel access is 16, so nothing past SOFT is seen if the value isn't requested by Channel Access as a string.

 -  Only one state can be true at a time,